linz/qgis-redistricting-plugin/documentation/ui_design/ui_design.md

 The tool is ONLY active when the meshblock layer is in edit mode, and changes made by the tool are pushed to into the undo buffer.
 All operations can be undone and redone up until the changes are committed to the layer (refs F11).

-The Interactive Redistricting Tool operates on the electorate type selected using the [Task Switcher](#task_switcher) control - e.g. if the current task is set to Maori electorates, then the redistricting tool will alter the meshblocks assigned Maori electorate.
+The Interactive Redistricting Tool operates on the electorate type selected using the [Task Switcher](#task_switcher) control - e.g. if the current task is set to Māori electorates, then the redistricting tool will alter the meshblocks assigned Māori electorate.

 When the tool is activated, the mouse cursor will change to a snapping tool, which snaps to current electorate boundaries for the selected electorate type.
 The cursor will only snap to boundaries between multiple electorates (so single electorate boundaries, for example coastal boundaries, are not clickable).